 You should also be aware of your state’s unique coverage conversion rules.
 About half of the states provide for continuity of coverage regardless of COBRA or other provisions.

-For more information, see the article title “Understanding Your Health Plan Options” at Freedom Benefits.
-Also see www.COBRAplan.com for a detailed Q & A format discussion of these health plan issues when leaving an employer’s group health insurance plan.
+For more information, ask for a copy of Freedom Benefits’ report “Understanding Your Health Plan Options”.
+Also ask for a free copy of our COBRA plan detailed Q & As on these health plan issues when leaving an employer’s group health insurance plan.

 The retirement plan